 - you are engaged in a trade or business which would produce income that is effectively connected (even if you had no income in the tax year from that trade or business);

-- you have U.S. source wage income which is greater than one personal exemption (no more credit for 2020); or
+- you have U.S. source wage income which is greater than one personal exemption (no more credit for 2020 and later years); or

 - you have income that is not effectively connected and that did not have sufficient tax withheld at source.